 Ethan Boxley is a native of Fort Collins, CO, and a third year music composition student at the Bienen School of Music, Northwestern University.
+His goal is to compose music which is beautiful and accessible, and also incorporates the complexity of earlier forms.
 His compositional interests include the use of early forms in modern contexts, and the use of pitches and rhythms made by water and other natural sounds in combination with more tonal musical elements.
-His works have been performed by the Fort Collins Symphony, Northwestern’s Renaissance singers, and Denver’s Playground Ensemble.
+His works have been performed by the Spektral Quartet, Fort Collins Symphony, Northwestern’s Renaissance singers, Denver’s Playground Ensemble and NoCo Artists.

 Ethan is currently studying composition with Hans Thomalla at the Bienen School with a focus of study on: vocal writing, 19th century chromaticism.
 He has studied composition previously Christopher Mercer, Northwestern University, Juan Campoverde, Northwestern University, Cherise Leiter, Metropolitan State University of Denver and RJ Miller, Metropolitan State University of Denver.